Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Introduction

 However, effective RAG retrieval relies on semantic alignment between user input and the knowledge base, often measured by cosine similarity \cite{yan2024vizchat,lewis2020retrieval}.
 Without this, agents risk retrieving irrelevant information, leading to unhelpful responses.
-While RAG is well-suited for question-answering tasks \cite{qian2024memorag}, where queri- es align closely with the knowledge base, it faces challenges in collaborative discussions where students may struggle to express the information they need.
+While RAG is well-suited for question-answering tasks \cite{qian2024memorag}, where queries align closely with the knowledge base, it faces challenges in collaborative discussions where students may struggle to express the information they need.
 To improve RAG-based interventions in collaborative settings, mechanisms are needed to link student conversations to pertinent knowledge base information.

 In this paper, we address the semantic gap between collaborative dialogue and knowledge base content by leveraging environment log data to enhance RAG retrieval, improving agent interactions as high school students problem-solve in the collaborative computational modeling environment, C2STEM.
-Our method, log-contextualized retrieval-augmented generation (LC-RAG), integrates collaborative discourse with environment logs by using an LLM to create summaries of student learning across problem-solving segments, aligning with a knowledge base of physics and computing textbooks to improve RAG retrieval.
+Our method, log-contextualized retrieval-augmented generation (LC-RAG), integrates collaborative discourse with environment logs by using an LLM to generate summaries of student learning across problem-solving segments, and aligns with a knowledge base of physics and computing textbooks to improve RAG retrieval.

-We evaluate LC-RAG's performance across multiple embedding models and sizes, as well as four \textit{task context} categories \cite{snyder2023using} (described in Section \ref{subsec:xyz}) derived from C2STEM environment logs based on the specific computational model components students engage with.
+We evaluate LC-RAG's performance across multiple embedding models and sizes, as well as four \textit{task context} categories \cite{snyder2025using} (described in Section \ref{subsec:experimental_design}) derived from C2STEM environment logs based on the specific computational model components students engage with.
 Additionally, we introduce an agent powered by LC-RAG and GPT-4o, Copa (\textbf{Co}llaborative \textbf{P}eer \textbf{A}gent), and conduct a classroom study and focus groups with students to assess the agent's epistemic value, aiming to answer the following Research Questions:

 \begin{enumerate} \item \textbf{RQ1}: \RQone \item \textbf{RQ2}: \RQtwo \end{enumerate}